makai410/makai410.github.io/content/about.md

 I write code to the Rust compiler, currently working on [StableMIR](https://github.com/rust-lang/project-stable-mir).

-If you are interested in supporting my work, please let me know by sending email to `m4kai410@gmail.com`.
-I appreciate it!
+If you'd like to support my work, feel free to reach out at `m4kai410@gmail.com` or check out [my Afdian page](https://afdian.com/a/makai410).

+I appreciate it! <3